SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter11.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 11
-title: Chapter 11 - The Princess in the Shadow of Towers
+Title: Chapter 11 - The Princess in the Shadow of Towers
-layout: default
 ---

 ## *The Silk of Fate*